Dr Majella Kilkey

 Current projects are focused around migration, transnationalism and citizenship, with the present economic crisis and austerity in Europe being a particular focus.
-Together with Professor Helma Lutz and Dr Ewa Palenga-Möllenbeck (University of Frankfurt), I am co-chair of a Research Conference on Family Life in an Age of Migration and Mobility: Theory, Policy and Practice , which will take place in Norrköping, Sweden in September 2013.
+Together with Professor Helma Lutz and Dr Ewa Palenga-Möllenbeck (University of Frankfurt), I co-chaired a Research Conference on Family Life in an Age of Migration and Mobility: Theory, Policy and Practice, which took place in Norrköping, Sweden in September 2013.
 The current economic crisis provides the context for exploring the migratory experiences of the British through a White Rose Collaborative Research Network involving colleagues at the Universities of Leeds and York.
 With Loretta Balddasar (University of Western Australia) and Laura Merla (Université catholique de Louvain), I am co-organiser of Paper Session ‘Families’ resilience in times of economic crisis and mobility’, joint session of RC06 (Family Research) and RC31 (Sociology of Migration), World Congress of Sociology, Japan, 2014.
 I am a member of the recently formed IMISCOE network Young Adult Mobility Options and Alternatives in Times of Economic Crisis, co-ordinated by Jăo Sardinha (Open University, Lisbon) and Sandra Silva (University of Lisbon).
 I am also a member of an international network – Transnational Lives, Mobility and Gender - led by Dr Marzia Grassi (University of Lisbon) and recently awarded European Science Foundation Funding.

 |Funded Research Projects|

 |2013-2014||White Rose University Consortium||Migration and Economic Crisis: the experiences of Brits at home and abroad (with Dr Neil Lunt and Dr Louise Waite)|